Xakkusu/p4-build-your-dream/README.md

 - HTML
 - CSS
 - JavaScript
+- Python

 ### Frameworks, Libraries and Programs used
 - [Balsamiq](https://balsamiq.com/wireframes/)- Used to create wireframes.
-- [GitHub](https://GitHub.com/) - Used for version control and hosting.
+- [GitHub](https://GitHub.com/) - Used for version control.
 - [Gitpod](https://gitpod.io/) - IDE to develop the website.
 - [Google Fonts](https://fonts.google.com/) - Used to import  fonts used on the website.
 - [Google Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)- Used for troubleshooting, debugging, inspecting page's elements, testing responsiveness and styling elements.